GRdevelops/openAI-Workout-Generator/README.md

 Keeping data connected between different components, a.k.a. managing the flow of states, was one of the most fascinating tasks I have done so far.

 The beginning is straightforward and flows well.
-Towards the end, you really get a feel for how important modularity is — especially when you make tiny tweaks, you fix the issue but you break something completely elsewhere, I bet we all know that feeling.
+Towards the end, you really get a feel for how important modularity is — especially when you make tiny tweaks.
+You fix the issue, but then you break something completely elsewhere.
+I bet we all know that feeling.

 I did enjoy keeping the code as clean as possible with Emotion and a few comments.